Grill cab rehab

 Step Five: After cleaning up the wound, I applied the Git Rot product which called for a curing time of four days at 75 degeees, or two days at 85 degrees ambient.
 But it's supposed to stop the decay.

 I was left with a channel about twenty inches long, two inches wide, and an inch and a half deep.
-My hillbilly carpentry skills took over, and I cut pieces of 1X2 rigid plastic fiirring strips and Alien-taped them into place.
-Then I covered that with masonite pieces to end up with a more or less smooth cabinet floor.
+My hillbilly carpentry skills took over, and I cut pieces of 1X2 rigid plastic fiirring strips and Alien-taped them into place (thanks Nick Prass!).
+Then I covered them with masonite pieces to end up with a more or less smooth cabinet floor.

 Step Six: While all the above was going on, I cut other trim lumber to act as gutters, or water diverters, to keep the interior dry.
 This was a tricky task, as the gutter pieces had to be angled just so such that water would run down the faces of the cabinet doors, rather than run into the cabinet: